pacampbell/selfvm/VMLANG.md

 There exists a set of special registers which are used to complement the existing functionality of instruction set.
 Their format and use is documented below.

-All the special purpose registers are actually contained within a single 32-bit register.
+The special purpose register is partitioned into different sections within a single 32-bit register.
 The sections can be accessed through special purpose instructions.

 <pre>
 +---------+--------+---------------+---------------+